Home Compare CMG vs ORLY

 Stability

-On stability, O'Reilly Automotive, Inc. ranks near the top of the group; Chipotle Mexican Grill, Inc. sits in the weaker half.
+O'Reilly Automotive, Inc. ranks near the top of the group on stability; Chipotle Mexican Grill, Inc. sits in the weaker half.

-On growth, the gap still runs the same way: O'Reilly Automotive, Inc. sits near the top of the group, while Chipotle Mexican Grill, Inc. remains in the weaker half.
+The same broad pattern appears on profitability: O'Reilly Automotive, Inc. ranks near the top of the group, while Chipotle Mexican Grill, Inc. stays in the weaker half.

 Stability — Dominant Gap